daljitdokal/aws-certifications/README.md

 AWS Trusted Advisor is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.

 Trusted Advisor compares its findings to AWS best practices in five categories: cost optimization, performance, security, fault tolerance, and service limits.
 For the checks in each category, Trusted Advisor offers a list of recommended actions and additional resources to learn more about AWS best practices.

+## Module 8
+#### How AWS pricing works
+AWS offers a range of cloud computing services with pay-as-you-go pricing.

+#### AWS Pricing Calculator
+The AWS Pricing Calculator lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
+You can organize your AWS estimates by groups that you define.
+A group can reflect how your company is organized, such as providing estimates by cost center.

+#### Consolidated billing
+In an earlier module, you learned about AWS Organizations, a service that enables you to manage multiple AWS accounts from a central location.
+AWS Organizations also provides the option for consolidated billing.

+The consolidated billing feature of AWS Organizations enables you to receive a single bill for all AWS accounts in your organization.
+By consolidating, you can easily track the combined costs of all the linked accounts in your organization.
+The default maximum number of accounts allowed for an organization is 4, but you can contact AWS Support to increase your quota, if needed.

+#### AWS Budgets
+In AWS Budgets, you can create budgets to plan your service usage, service costs, and instance reservations.
+The information in AWS Budgets updates three times a day.
+This helps you to accurately determine how close your usage is to your budgeted amounts or to the AWS Free Tier limits.
+In AWS Budgets, you can also set custom alerts when your usage exceeds (or is forecasted to exceed) the budgeted amount.

+#### AWS Cost Explorer
+AWS Cost Explorer is a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.

+#### AWS Support
+AWS offers four different Support plans to help you troubleshoot issues, lower costs, and efficiently use AWS services.

+You can choose from the following Support plans to meet your company’s needs:
+Basic
+Developer
+Business
+Enterprise

+#### Technical Account Manager (TAM)
+The Enterprise Support plan includes access to a Technical Account Manager (TAM).

+##### AWS Marketplace
+AWS Marketplace is a digital catalog that includes thousands of software listings from independent software vendors.
+You can use AWS Marketplace to find, test, and buy software that runs on AWS.
+For each listing in AWS Marketplace, you can access detailed information on pricing options, available support, and reviews from other AWS customers.
+AWS Marketplace offers products in several categories, such as Infrastructure Products, Business Applications, Data Products, and DevOps.